-Cherry Blossom (Sakura) Tea Benefits
+Cherry Blossom Tea (Sakura) Benefits

+This tea is high in antioxidants.
 The antioxidants help protect and heal the cells in your body from the free radicals.
 Practically they inhibit oxidation and help removing the damaging oxidizing agents from your body.

 2. Essential fatty acids

 This tea is great for mature skin as it helps to reduce the wrinkles and regenerate the skin.
-Promotes collagen formation
+Promotes collagen formation.

 The anti-inflammatory properties help reducing the uneven pigmentation and cleanses the skin of toxins.
 The skin will appear clear and brightened.